Stuart Forster bares all about the experience of going naked at a sauna in Germany and recommends some of his favourite German saunas.

 The Dantebad features outdoor swimming pools.
 The sauna has in- and outdoor areas.
 If you’re visiting Munich you can combine it with visiting the nearby Olympiapark.

 I also enjoyed spending time at the Nordbad and Westbad.

-Spas and the social life around lengthy ‘cures’ were key to the development and continuing popularity of Baden-Baden.
-The spacious modern Caracalla Therme and Roman-Irish style Friedrichsbad, built in the late-nineteenth century, offer contrasting insights to Germany’s spa culture.
+Spas and the social life around lengthy ‘cures’ were key to the development and the continuing popularity of Baden-Baden.
+The spacious modern Caracalla Therme and Roman-Irish style Friedrichsbad, built in the late-nineteenth century, offer contrasting insights into Germany’s spa culture.

 Wiesbaden is another of Germany’s great spa towns.
 The historic Kaiser-Friedrich-Therme is well worth a visit.

 The Google map below shows Germany.
 Zoom into the map for greater details: